albertoHdzE/Test-Intelligence-AP/README.md

 ### Description of the files

 - `00_asking_OpenAI.ipynb`: Make questions to OpenAI API.
-- `01_auto_runing_codeAnswers.ipynb`: Execute code given by LLMs accordint to programming language.
+- `01_auto_runing_codeAnswers.ipynb`: Execute code given by LLMs according to programming language.
 - `02_correctness_test.ipynb`: Measure and plot the correctness of the answers.
 - `03_Timeseries_LLM_experiments.ipynb`: Runs experiments with TimeGPT and Chronos.
 - `04_Lag_Llama_experimentation.ipynb`: Runs experiments with Lag-Llama.
 Code executed in Google Colab.